binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 * Has a local firewall enabled and configured correctly to cover ports to possibly insecure services
 * Must be fully patched
-* Anti Virus on systems that need it and rule sets up to date
+* Anti-virus on systems that need it and rule sets up to date
 * Ability to authenticate itself, what ever technique you decide to use

 The technical solutions described are costly, but building a motivated and engaged work force is not, it just requires a little thought and action on behalf of those in charge.